-In order to accommodate for multiple records of the same entity at a point-in-time, one or more Child Dependent Keys will be included in the Primary Key.
+In order to accommodate for multiple records of the same entity at a point-in-time, one or more Child Dependent Keys need to be included in the Primary Key alongside the Hash Key and the Load Date/Timestamp.

 Primary Key (src_pk)¶

 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
-For a multi active satellite, this should be the same as the corresponding link or hub PK, concatenated with the load timestamp.
+For a Multi-Active Satellite, this should be the same as the corresponding Hub or Link PK, concatenated with the load timestamp.

 Child Dependent Key(s) (src_cdk)¶